ucan-wg/spec/README.md

 ## 3.3 Resource

 A resource is some data or process that can be uniquely identified by a [URI].
 It can be anything from a row in a database, a user account, storage quota, email address, etc. Resource MAY be as coarse or fine grained as desired.
-Finer-grained is RECOMMENDED where possible, as it is easier to model the principle of least authority ([POLA]).
+Finer-grained is RECOMMENDED where possible, as it is easier to model the principle of least authority ([PoLA]).

 A resource describes the noun of a capability.
 It is either The resource pointer MUST be provided in [URI] format.
 Arbitrary and custom URIs MAY be used, provided that the intended recipient can decode the URI.
 The URI is merely a unique identifier to describe the pointer to — and within — a resource.